singular-gpispace/git-fans/README.md

 The project as well as its dependencies have been built on Ubuntu 20.04 LTS with [GCC](https://gcc.gnu.org/) 9.3.0 and [CMake](https://cmake.org/) 3.16.3.
 The build process and execution on other setups may or may not succeed.

+Note: This package is not yet part of our framework of Spack packages, so it requires manual installation.
+A Spack package will soon be available.

 #### Building Singular

 GIT-Fans requires a compatible Singular installation and has been tested with a build of [Singular 4.1.3p2](https://github.com/Singular/Singular/tree/Release-4-1-3p2).
 Make sure to build Singular from sources according to the Singular installation guide.
 In our test environment, the following Singular dependencies has been installed as well: